mde/ejs/README.md

   - `client`                When `true`, compiles a function that can be rendered in the browser without needing to load the EJS Runtime ([ejs.min.js](https://github.com/mde/ejs/releases/latest)).
-  - `delimiter`             Character to use with angle brackets for open/close, by default '%'
+  - `delimiter`             Character to use for inner delimiter, by default '%'
   - `openDelimiter`         Character to use for opening delimiter, by default '<'
   - `closeDelimiter`        Character to use for closing delimiter, by default '>'
   - `debug`                 Output generated function body